C3SL/hotmapper/README-en.md

 $ ./manage.py insert FILEPATH/DM_LOCAL_OFERTA_2016.CSV localoferta_ens_superior 2016 --sep="|"
 ```

 3) Change the matricula's mapping protocol.
 You can use the `matricula_remap.csv` (To do so, rename the current `matricula.csv` to something else and the `matricula_remap.csv` to `matricula.csv`).
-In that case, the only column that will change is the "fundamental_af" in the year 2013.
+In that case, the only column that will change is the "profissionalizante", because now, instead of the ELSE returns 0 it returns 9.

 4) Run the remap command